safesoftware/FMETraining/README.md

 The status of each chapter is:

 <<<<<<< HEAD
-- Chapter 0: Incomplete content.
+- Chapter 0: Complete.
 No exercises
-- Chapter 1: Content and exercises incomplete
+- Chapter 1: Content and exercises complete
 - Chapter 2: Content and exercises incomplete
 - Chapter 3: Content and exercises incomplete
 - Chapter 4: Content and exercises incomplete